iluvgirlswithglasses/terminal-pokemon/doc/report.md

 "lvl-info.h" defines constants that declare available difficulty levels and game stages.

-## 6.8.
+## 7.8.
 Renderer

 This module consists of 2 header files: "color.h" and "renderer.h"

 "color.h" defines available colors and functions to control the foreground/background color of the program's output.
 These functions achieve this by printing specific formatting commands to the console.
-The source for the formatting commands is cited at **Chapter 5 - References**.
+The source for the formatting commands is cited at **Chapter 6 - References**.

-"renderer.h" provides a grid called a **"map"** for other modules to draw on, and then it prints **the map** onto the console.
-This header file also provides other grids, where each cell of these grids defines an attribute of its corresponding cell in **the map**.
+"renderer.h" provides a grid called a *"map"* for other modules to draw on, and then it prints *the map* onto the console.
+This header file also provides other grids, where each cell of these grids defines an attribute of its corresponding cell in *the map*.
 Such attributes are foreground color, background color, and font thickness.

 By design, while the game is running, only the *Renderer Module* and the *STDIO Control Module* have the privilege to print characters on the console.
 For a console game that use no game development library, this design makes the project fundamentally easy to be controlled as it clearly seperates the frontend from the backend.

-## 6.9.
+## 7.9.
 Rendering Modules

 This module consists of 5 header files: "gameboard-renderer.h", "lvl-menu-renderer.h", "scene-config.h", "scene-menu.h", and "scene-leaderboard.h".
 These files take backend data, then they write it onto the Renderer's grid, which is then printed onto the console.

-### 6.9.1.
+### 7.9.1.
 About "scene-config.h"

 Different Windows versions use different terminal emulators.
 The early versions of Windows 10 use "cmd.exe", while the default of Windows 11 is "Windows Terminal".
 This "Windows Terminal", however, does not support many functions in the Windows API header file.
 And some of those functions are the ones that allow the program to control the console's layout, buffer size, etc...

 This leads to the lack of automatic screen size configuration of the game.
 And thus, "scene-config.h" is written in order to help the player configure their console manually.
 It repeatedly prints out a grid that only forms into a shape once the console has reasonable size, then the player can turn this scene off and come back to playing the game.

-### 6.9.2.
+### 7.9.2.
 About "scene-menu.h"

 This is the title scene of the game, which consists of many buttons that lead to another scenes upon being pressed.
 It also offers an "exit" button.

-### 6.9.3.
+### 7.9.3.
 About "lvl-menu-renderer.h"

 Renders a stage selector using the Renderer Module, then tells the program which stage was selected by the user.

-### 6.9.4.
+### 7.9.4.
 About "scene-leaderboard.h"

 Loads the leaderboard of the selected stage.

 "scene-leaderboard.h" fetches all the save files of multiple players who have played the stage, stores their records' information into an array, sorts it, and finally, renders the score table using the Renderer Module.

-### 6.9.5.
+### 7.9.5.
 About "gameboard-renderer.h"

 Takes a gameboard, then fancily draws the gameboard onto the Renderer's grid.
 Each cell in a gameboard is drawn as a rectangular box in the grid, and empty spaces are replaced by their corresponding pixels in the selected background image.

-## 6.10.
+## 7.10.
 Game Operating Module

 This module consists of 1 header file: "game-operator.h"